Right To Food Nigeria

 Discover the inspiring journey behind Nigeria's landmark Right to Food Act (No. 34 of 2023).
 Learn about the history, the passionate advocacy, and the profound impact of the National Campaign on Right to Food in Nigeria, a movement dedicated to ensuring that every citizen has access to adequate, nutritious, and dignified food.

-We believe that by shifting our perspective from food as a mere need to food as a guaranteed human right, we can unlock lasting solutions to hunger and malnutrition across our nation.
-Our mantra, "Although technology matters, policy also matters even the more," underscores our commitment to policy-driven change for sustainable food security.
+We believe that by shifting our perspective from food as a mere human need to food as a guaranteed human right, we can unlock lasting solutions to hunger and malnutrition across the nation.
+Hence our mantra that "Technology matters, but policy also matters the more," underscores our commitment to policy-driven change for sustainable food security.

-The Right to Food Act (No. 34 of 2023) is the culmination of years of tireless advocacy, strategic engagement, and unwavering dedication.
-This Act represents a crucial step towards policy accountability, ensuring that government policies and programs are designed and implemented to guarantee food security for all Nigerians.
+The Right to Food Act (No. 34 of 2023) is the culmination of years of tireless advocacy to transform the barebones food policy to an enforceable food legislation in Nigeria; this through strategic engagement and unwavering dedication; the Act representing a crucial step towards policy accountability, and ensuring that government policies and programs are designed and implemented to effectively guarantee food security for all Nigerians.

 -